OnikurYH/minecraft-text-js/README.md

 ## Examples
 You can find examples on the "examples" folder

+## Live demo
+You can see the demo on https://onikuryh.github.io/minecraft-text-js/

 ## Usage

 For formatting code, please see the Minecraft Official Wiki: